 An example of heat exchanging is when you put your pot on the stove element.
 The heat from the element is exchanged to the pot, and then from the metal of the pot to the liquid in it.

 The radiator in your car is also a heat exchanger.
-The hot coolant from your engine is pumped through the lines in the radiator, and as air passes through and around the fins of the rad, heat is exchanged, the liquid within the lines of the rad is cooled, and is ready to go back to your engine to pick up more heat.
-AThe coolant heat exchanges within the engine block to cool the block down.
-Yet how does this apply to air compressors?
+The hot coolant from your engine is pumped through the lines in the radiator, and as air passes through and around the fins of the radiator, heat is exchanged.
+The liquid within the lines of the radiator is cooled and ready to go back to your engine to pick up more heat.
+The coolant heat exchanges within the engine block to cool the block down.

-If you wish more details on the science of heat exchanging, Google the following topics:
+If you wish more details on the science behind heat exchanging, I’d recommend Googling the following topics: